tldr-pages/tldr/pages/common/starship.md

 # starship

 > The minimal, blazing-fast, and infinitely customizable prompt for any shell.
+> Some subcommands such as `starship init` have their own usage documentation.
 > More information: <https://starship.rs>.

 - Print the starship integration code for the specified shell: